 Here are some things that might help your IT band syndrome:

-Flexibility gives your body the length and range of motion to be able to move more freely, stride longer and prevent bad stride habits that can lead to injury.
+Flexibility gives your body the length and range of motion to be able to move more freely, stride longer, and prevent bad stride habits that can lead to injury.
 Try our 30 Day Stretch program to focus on your flexibility.

 Strength training gives your body the resilience it needs to withstand the immense stress running puts on your body.
 It is also proven to improve time to exhaustion and your overall speed.

-For a complete workout regimen with all of those elements, look to our Ignite Your Inner Athlete series.
-It is designed to awaken the athlete within you, giving you the strength, flexibility and speed you need to improve your running performance, jumpstart weight loss or just feel great about yourself.
+For a complete workout regimen with all of those elements, look to Balanced Athlete and other running programs, designed to awaken the athlete within you—giving you the strength, flexibility, and speed you need to improve your running performance, jumpstart weight loss, or just feel great about yourself.